Tetsuya Nomura: 2020s

 In April 2020, Nomura and Square Enix launched the critically acclaimed Final Fantasy VII Remake.
 He worked as the director of the project, character designer, and concept designer.
-After a successful launch, Nomura would go on to work on downloadable content for the game called "intermission", which released in 2021.
+After a successful launch, Nomura would go on to work on downloadable content for the game called INTERmission, which released in 2021.
 The follow-up Final Fantasy VII Rebirth was released in 2024.
 He worked as the creative director, concept designer, and character designer.
 Work for that project began in 2019.
+Third and final part of the remake trilogy Final Fantasy VII Revelation was announced for release for early 2027.

 Kingdom Hearts IV was announced in April 2022, with Nomura again in charge of character design, story, and concept design.
-As of August 2025, no release date has been confirmed.
+New footage was shown in 2026 but no release date has been confirmed.

 Nomura also created art pieces for his characters on post cards which could be purchased in October 2022.
 He also created artwork which was used to introduce Kingdom Hearts IV, which displayed many of the characters he has created through the games long timespan.